-One trial in young adults179 and five adult trials^{174, 176, 178, 184, 189} found an intervention effect for sun protection behaviors, all reported as incremental changes in composite scores (Table 8).
+One trial in young adults178 and five adult trials^{173, 175, 177, 183, 188} found an intervention effect for sun protection behaviors, all reported as incremental changes in composite scores (Table 8).
 For example, in the good-quality Project SCAPE family study (Glanz et al., 2013) of mailed tailored materials, parents (n=1301, 68% white) in both intervention and minimal-intervention control groups saw improvements in sun protection behaviors at 4 months.
-Between-group differences favored the intervention group, but the effect size was small at 0.07 (1-4 scale: from 2.43 to 2.62 in the intervention group, from 2.39 to 2.53 in the control group, p=0.02).174 In the Healthy Text study (2015) by Youl and colleagues (n=546, 65% fair skin, mean age 32), one intervention group received tailored sun protection-focused text messages and one received skin self-exam messages over 12 months; a control group received physical activity messages over the same time period.
-Both the sun protection message group and the skin self-exam-message group reported significant improvements in sun protection behaviors from baseline to 12-month followup compared to the attention-control group (1-4 scale where 2 is "sometimes" and 3 is "often": from 2.50 to 2.63 for sun protection group, p=0.032; from 2.50 to 2.63 for the skin self-exam group, p=0.05; from 2.46 to 2.50 in control group).
+Between-group differences favored the intervention group, but the effect size was small at 0.07 (1-4 scale: from 2.43 to 2.62 in the intervention group, from 2.39 to 2.53 in the control group, p=0.02).173 In the Healthy Text study (2015) by Youl and colleagues (n=546, 65% fair skin, mean age 32), one intervention group received tailored sun protection-focused text messages and one received skin self-exam messages over 12 months; a control group received physical activity messages over the same time period.
+Both the sun protection message group and the skin self-exam-message group reported significant improvements in sun protection behaviors from baseline to 12-month followup compared to the attention-control group (1-4 scale where 2 is "sometimes" and 3 is "often": from 2.50 to 2.63 for sun protection group, p=0.032; from 2.50 to 2.63 for the skin self-exam group, p=0.05; from 2.46 to 2.50 in control group). ^{188, 192}

-Interventions showing no effect on composite sun protection scores included a single session appearance-focused intervention with university students;182 the two trials including a single counseling and risk assessment session with a primary care physician, both conducted outside the U.S.;^{186, 187} a mailed intervention targeting multiple risk behaviors;185 and two studies of tailored materials compared to generic materials: one among adult relatives of melanoma survivors183 and one among adults at increased skin cancer risk.177
+Interventions showing no effect on composite sun protection scores included a single session appearance-focused intervention with university students;181 the two trials including a single counseling and risk assessment session with a primary care physician, both conducted outside the U.S.;^{185, 186} a mailed intervention targeting multiple risk behaviors;184 and two studies of tailored materials compared to generic materials: one among adult relatives of melanoma survivors182 and one among adults at increased skin cancer risk.176

-Effect sizes were reported inconsistently and were typically small, ranging from 0.07 for mailed materials174 to 0.43 and 0.53 for the two intervention groups in the UV4.me trial (Heckman et al., 2016).179 Our calculations of standardized effect sizes included 10 of the 12 studies reporting sun protection behaviors and suggested significant effect sizes for four studies; standardized effect sizes were similarly small, ranging from -0.46 (favoring control group) to 0.57 (favoring the intervention group), between 0.10 and 0.20 for most studies, and suggested a positive effect in only four studies (Figure 3).
+Effect sizes were reported inconsistently and were typically small, ranging from 0.07 for mailed materials173 to 0.53 for the UV4.me tailored interactive web program (Heckman et al., 2016).178 Our calculations of standardized effect sizes included 10 of the 12 studies reporting sun protection behaviors and suggested significant effect sizes for four studies; standardized effect sizes were similarly small, ranging from -0.46 (favoring control group) to 0.57 (favoring the intervention group), between 0.10 and 0.20 for most studies, and suggested a positive effect in only four studies.
+(Error!
+Reference source not found.)